AlanD20/.dotfiles/README.md

 - Windows: Suggestions, config files
 - Arch
+- Ubuntu

 ## Desktop Environment Setup

-- **After you have ran the `install.sh` and `install-profile.sh` at the root project, run the following scripts to setup Linux environment.**
-- Using `apt` on Ubuntu gnome?
-Use `apt.sh` script, after that, you may run `setup.sh` script inside `ubuntu` direcotry.
-- Using `pacman` On Manjaro KDE Plasma?
-Use `pacman.sh` script, after that, you may run `setup.sh` script inside `manjaro` directory.
+- Scripts start with `setup-*` are suppose to install essential apps, and `*-install-profile` are intended to be installed with user privileges.

 ## Database & Email With Docker

-Checkout [db](db) directory to quickly setup database and a testing email service with a single command.
+Checkout [docker/db](docker/db) directory to quickly setup database and a testing email service with a single command.

 You can configure the docker-compose file to your needs.

+## Screen sharing on Wayland

+To share your screen on Wayland, install `obs-studio` then use `pipewire` window capture to share your screen.

 ---